Shakir Lashari

-He started his career with Lyari Labour Welfare Centre, playing in non-league 2003 KASB Bank Premier League (Karachi), where his team finished on 3rd position.
-After the end of season, Lashari joined Lyari Blues, with them he played Lyari Festival Football Tournament, playing the all three games and scoring his only goal in the finals in 32nd minutes to secure a 1–0 win over Lyari Grey.

-Lashari joined Karachi Electric Supply Corporation in 2004–05 season, competing in 2004–05 Football Federation League, the second division of Pakistani football.
-Lashari played an important role in the team as Karachi Electric Supply Corporation earned promotion to 2005–06 Pakistan Premier League, after finishing second to Pakistan Railways.

 Club career

 Non-league

-Born in Karachi, Sindh, Lashari started his career with Lyari Labour Welfare Centre, with whom he competed in 2003 KASB Premier League (Karachi).
+Born in Karachi, Sindh, Lashari started his career with Lyari Labour Welfare Centre, with whom he competed in the 2003 Karachi Football League.
 Lashari played a vital role as his team finished third in the league, with Lashari scoring six goals in nine appearances, including a brace in a 4–0 victory against Bhutta Muhammaden.
-After the end of season, Lashari joined Lyari Blues, with them he played Lyari Festival Football Tournament, playing the all three games and scoring his only goal in the finals in 32nd minutes to secure a 1–0 win over Lyari Grey.
+After the end of the season, Lashari joined Lyari Blues, with them he played Lyari Festival Football Tournament, playing all three games and scoring his only goal in the finals in the 32nd minute to secure a 1–0 win over Lyari Greys.

 Karachi Electric Supply Corporation

 2005–06

 In 2005–06 season, Lashari joined Karachi Electric Supply Corporation playing in Football Federation League.
 Lashari scored on his league debut in a 3–0 victory over Baloch Nushki on 17 January 2005 and went on to score three goals in five matches, as they earned promotion to 2006–07 Pakistan Premier League, top-flight of Pakistani football.
 Lashari competed in 2005 National Football Challenge Cup with Karachi Electric Supply Corporation, his first ever game for team was a 3–1 win over Korangi Rangers, Lashari scored hat-trick on his debut for the team scoring goals in 33rd, 78th and 79th minutes.
 In the next game against Naka Muhammaden, Lashari scored a brace scoring in 21st and 49th minutes as his team routed Naka Muhammaden 6–0.
 Lashari scored six goals in six games, scoring in a semi-finals draw 1–1 draw against Pakistan Navy and in a 1–0 third place victory over Pakistan Public Work Department.